 When You Get Vaccinated

-With some COVID-19 vaccines, you will need two shots in order to get the most protection.
-You should get the second shot even if you have side effects after the first shot, unless a vaccination provider or your doctor tells you not to get it.
+To get the most protection, you will need to stay up to date on the COVID vaccine.
+You should get the recommended additional shots/boosters even if you have side effects after the first shot, unless a vaccination provider or your doctor tells you not to get it.

 When to contact your doctor or healthcare provider: